SMFG, Sumitomo in $7.3 billion deal for RBS Aviation

-Japan's Sumitomo Mitsui Financial Group (SMFG) (8316.T) and Sumitomo Corp (8053.T) are buying the aircraft-leasing business of Royal Bank of Scotland (RBS.L) in a deal worth $7.3 billion (4.7 billion pounds), in the most aggressive acquisition by a Japanese lender since European banks began offloading non-core assets.
+Japan's Sumitomo Mitsui Financial Group (SMFG) (8316.T) and Sumitomo Corp (8053.T) are buying the aircraft-leasing business of Royal Bank of Scotland (RBS.L) in a deal worth $7.3 billion, in the most aggressive acquisition by a Japanese lender since European banks began offloading non-core assets.

 With little exposure to Europe's two-year-old sovereign debt crisis, SMFG, Japan's third-largest bank by assets, and its local rivals are well positioned to mop up customers and assets as European lenders seek to repair their balance sheets.